syntithenai/fastapi_restify/README.md

 - File database implementing list, get, insert, update, delete
 - Mongo database implementing list, get, insert, update, delete
 - FastAPI router with routes for each HTTP verb get, post, put, delete
+- Authentication helpers including a FastAPI router for login and create user plus a token_listener dependancy for ensuring login on a route

 This project is based on the example provided by https://github.com/Youngestdev/fastapi-mongo.